vikejs/vike/README.md

 #### Server-side Routing VS Client-side Routing

 By default, `vite-plugin-ssr` does Server-side Routing.
-(It's the "old school" way of doing routing: when the user changes page, a new HTML request is made.)
+(The "old school" way: when the user changes the page, a new HTML request is made.)

-If you don't have a strong rationale to do something differently, then you should stick to the default.
-(Because Server-side Routing leads to a fundamentally simpler tech stack with a higher DX efficiency.)
+If you don't have a *strong* rationale to do something differently, then stick to Server-side Routing as it leads to a simpler architecture.

 That said, `vite-plugin-ssr` has first-class support for Client-side Routing and you can opt-in by using `useClientRouter()`:
  - [`import { useClientRouter } from 'vite-plugin-ssr/client/router'`](#import--useClientRouter--from-vite-plugin-ssrclientrouter)